Kevin-Duarte/ivline/README.md

 # IV Line
 #### Developed by In Code We Speak

-Have a workstation that needs to stay online?
-Need it to shutdown or lock itself when it goes out of the network?

 IV Line is a lightweight Windows service that executes an action (Lock, shutdown, etc.) on a client when a host goes down.
 Settings and thresholds can be modified in the settings file.

 ### Warning and Disclaimers